 - Enter the values for the properties in the table based on your SAML implementation.

-Property Description and usage note Authentication Backend Order This property is not relevant for SAML.
+Property Description and usage note Authentication Backend Order Set to External then Cloudera Manager.
 External Authentication Type SAML Path to SAML IDP Metadata File Set to the location (complete path) of the metadata file obtained from the IDP.
 Path to SAML Keystore File Path to the Java keystore file containing the Cloudera Navigator private key (prepared above).
 SAML Keystore Password Enter the SAML keystore password.
 Alias of SAML Sign/Encrypt Private Key Enter the alias used to identify the private key for Cloudera Navigator to use.
 SAML Sign/Encrypt Private Key Password Enter the password for the sign/encrypt private key.
 SAML Entity ID Default setting is clouderaNavigator.
 Leave set to the default unless more than one Cloudera Navigator instance is using the same IDP.
 Each Cloudera Navigator instance needs a unique entity ID as assigned by organizational policy.
-SAML Entity Base URL SAML Response Binding HTTP-Artifact (selected by default), or HTTP-Post SAML Login URL Source of User ID in SAML Response Attribute (selected by default), or NameID—Specifies the source of the user ID, an attribute or NameID.
+SAML Entity Base URL SAML Response Binding HTTP-Artifact (selected by default), or HTTP-Post SAML Login URL (IDP-initiated SSO only) If your IDP does not support SP-initiated SSO (very uncommon), specify the user login URL for the IDP.
+Source of User ID in SAML Response Attribute (selected by default), or NameID—Specifies the source of the user ID, an attribute or NameID.
 For attribute, also set the attribute name in the SAML Attribute Identifier for User ID property.
 SAML Attribute Identifier for User ID urn:oid:0.9.2342.19200300.100.1.1 (Default) The standard object identifier (OID) for user IDs.
 This setting is used only when Source of User ID in SAML Response specifies Attribute.
 SAML Role Assignment Mechanism Attribute (selected by default), or Script—Specifies how user roles are assigned to authenticated user: